geekysuavo/geekysuavo.github.io/thermy.md

     width: 640
     height: 480
     tip: >
-      Here you can see the sensor has been properly soldered on and doesn't overheat.
+      Here you can see the sensor has been properly soldered on and doesnt overheat.
 Also, I found a small bug in leds_init.
   - file: pic25.png
     width: 640